Systems Development & Improvement (SDI) Center at the University of Cincinnati

 - Paraprofessional educators add to the overall instructional capacity of districts.

-- Intentional planning is necessary to ensure that districts make wise use of the instructional capacity of all educators, including paraprofessionals.
+- Intentional planning is necessary to ensure that districts make wise use of the instructional capacity of all educators, including paraprofessional educators.

-- Improve district, school, and teacher use of paraprofessional services to advance learning for all students;
+- Improve district, school, and teacher use of paraprofessional educator services to advance learning for all students;

-- Improve the capacity of instructional teams by mobilizing and coordinating all personnel, including paraprofessionals;
+- Improve the capacity of instructional teams by mobilizing and coordinating all personnel, including paraprofessional educators;

-- Provide guidance and supports to districts in helping build the professional knowledge and skills of paraprofessionals;
+- Provide guidance and supports to districts in helping build the professional knowledge and skills of paraprofessional educators;

-- Provide guidance and supports to districts in helping build the professional knowledge and skills of teachers for their work with paraprofessional colleagues;
+- Provide guidance and supports to districts in helping build the professional knowledge and skills of teachers for their work with paraprofessional educators;

 - Help districts and schools deploy staffing arrangements that fit with best practice while also addressing local needs; and